NZMSA/2021-Phase-2/2. Backend/Docs/6-implement-graphql-queries.md

 ![1-introduction-to-msa-yearbook/entity.png](1-introduction-to-msa-yearbook/entity.png)

-1. Let's define our relational data shown in the above diagram using entity framework we learnt earlier.
+1. Let's define our relational data shown in the above diagram using Entity Framework models we learnt earlier.

     Add a new item Class `Project.cs` in the `Model` directory using the following code: